gjeanmart/kauri-content/loom_tutorial/README.md

 ```

 3. Let’s now write a simple Smart Contract that increments and store a counter

-...Create a file in **contracts/Counter.sol** and paste the following Solidity code
+  Create a file in **contracts/Counter.sol** and paste the following Solidity code

 ```
 pragma solidity ^0.4.20;